dralshehri/epiweeks/docs/background.md

 from 1 to 53 for year, although most years consist of 52 weeks.

 Public health professionals, analysts, researchers, and developers need to have a tested and reliable tool for calculating epidemiological weeks.
-The **Epi Weeks** package provides that functionality using both the US CDC and ISO week numbering systems.
+The **`epiweeks`** package provides that functionality using both the US CDC and ISO week numbering systems.
 It has been carefully tested against original resources, including the [MMWR Weeks Calendars] published by the US CDC, to ensure its accuracy and reliability.
-**Epi Weeks** package can be used in many ways, from identifying the week of a date or the ending date for a week, to generating a full epidemiological calendar.
+The **`epiweeks`** package can be used in many ways, from identifying the week of a date or the ending date for a week, to generating a full epidemiological calendar.

 [MMWR week]: https://ndc.services.cdc.gov/wp-content/uploads/MMWR_Week_overview.pdf
 [ISO week]: https://en.wikipedia.org/wiki/ISO_week_date